JulianAdarme/customer-churn-prediction/README.md

 ## 🧠 Key Insight

-Customers with month-to-month contracts and higher monthly charges are more likely to churn.
+- Customers with month-to-month contracts show higher churn rates
+- Higher monthly charges are associated with increased churn risk
+- Lack of additional services (e.g., tech support) may increase churn probability

 ---

 ## 🚀 Conclusion

-The model provides a solid baseline for identifying at-risk customers and supporting data-driven retention strategies.
+The model can be used as a base for implementing customer retention strategies focused on high-risk users.

+It prioritizes recall to reduce the number of missed churn cases, aligning with business impact.

+The model can be further improved with additional data and features.